nielsvm/purge/README.md

 retrieved, the data resets when the queue is emptied.

 #### Invalidations
-Invalidations are small value objects that **decribe and track invalidations** on one or more external caching systems within the Purge pipeline.
+Invalidations are small value objects that **describe and track invalidations** on one or more external caching systems within the Purge pipeline.
 These objects float freely between **queue** and **purgers** but can also be created on the fly and in third-party code.